tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 - `Classification` (combobox): `LLC`
 - `Signature of beneficial owner (or individual authorized to sign for beneficial owner):` (input): `T* Sm*`
 - `SUBMIT` (button)

+### rollout app to production

+new app appeared in GP almost immediately (it took about 1 minute).